solenya-group/solenya/README.md

 # Forms

-To make writing forms easier, pickle provides some widget functions for common inputs, and provides an `updateProperty` callback for updating properties in the `Component`.
+To make writing forms easier, pickle provides some widget functions for common inputs.
+You can easily build your own ones by examining the widgets source code.

+* `slider` : returns an input for selecting a numeric range
+* `inputText` : returns an input for strings or numbers, depending on field type bound to
+* `inputValue` : returns an input for strings, with to/from conversion hooks
+* `selector` : returns a select containing a list of options
+* `radioGroup` : returns a list of radio inputs

 In this example, we write a BMI component with two sliders:

 ```typescript
 export class BMI extends Component